Make Calculator in Python

 Creating your own basic calculator is fun & rewarding.
 Another great way to learn new coding skills is with the help of a friendly & knowledgeable instructor.

 At Juni Learning, we offer coding courses for kids.
-From Scratch to Python, a student can make their own coding projects with tailored 1:1 guidance.
+Your student can make their own coding projects with tailored 1:1 guidance.